ppy/osu-wiki/news/2022-10-02-osumonthly-3.md

 Now that that's out of the way, the question we have prepared for you is:

-Who rewrote the medal system in 2016?
+*Who rewrote the medal system in 2016?*

-The first person to provide the correct answer will receive 1 month of supporter!
+The first person to provide the correct answer will receive 1 month of osu!supporter!

 ## Things to look out for in October